 3. The third major cause of anxiety Rob listed were events in his life.
 For example, Rob listed a traumatic car accident when he was 6, his first marriage ending in divorce due to his wife’s unfaithfulness, and his recent diagnosis of diabetes.

 Next, Rob and I reviewed his finished list.
 I asked, "Do you think you are to blame for your worries?"
 Rob stated, "After making this list, I realize a lot has happened to me.
 But I don’t want to play the victim."
 I asked Rob to be realistic and consider what percentage of his anxiety belonged to him and what percent could be attributed to genes, parenting, and past events.
 Do you find that your clients, like Rob, become more willing to move from self-abuse to self-acceptance after clearing the roadblocks to change?

 In this section we have discussed detecting and exposing anxiety.
 The purpose of this section was to provide three CBT techniques you can use to help your client detect and expose anxiety.
 The three techniques in this section were analyzing and attacking anxiety by discussing the costs of anxiety, cognitive therapy, and clearing roadblocks to change.

 In the next section, we will discuss treating phobic conditions.
-Our discussion will be based on Claire Weekes’s Self Care Approach.
-Weekes’s Self Care Approach is comprised of four concepts for coping with phobic conditions.
-Weekes’s four concepts are face, accept, float, and let time pass.
+Our discussion will be based on Claire Weekes’ Self-Care Approach.
+Weekes’ Self-Care Approach is comprised of four concepts for coping with phobic conditions.
+Weekes’ four concepts are face, accept, float, and let time pass.

 What are three CBT techniques for detecting and exposing anxiety?
 To select and enter your answer go to .